What to Wear

 Frostbite and hypothermia can come on quickly on a cold day and can be dangerous to your health.
 Get inside immediately if you feel a prickly sensation on your fingers or toes.
 Whiteness and discoloration of the skin is also a sign of frostbite.
 Uncontrollable shivering, slurring of speech or drowsiness can mean you are becoming hypothermic.
 Serious hypothermia is a life-threatening condition.
 Skiing or riding in pairs or a group is advisable as you can keep an eye on each other to spot when someone in the group is becoming too cold and needs to go inside.
 Be proactive, stay safe and you’ll enjoy lots of skiing and riding in the days ahead.

-Huttopia White Mountains Cabins
+LEARN MOREHuttopia White Mountains

 A secluded paradise with a clear lake, meandering creek and rolling woodlands in the foothills of the White Mountains of New Hampshire, just 2.5 hours from Boston.